phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are appropriate design patterns used?
 - [ ] Is inheritance used where appropriate?
 Does the type hierarchy make sense?
 - [ ] Is there any unnecessary coupling? (e.g., by passing large objects to constructors, or exposing unnecessary properties/functions)
+- [ ] Is there too much unnecessary decoupling? (e.g. by passing all of the properties of an object independently instead of passing the object itself)?
 - [ ] Are the source files reasonable in size?
 Scrutinize large files with too many responsibilities - can responsibilities be broken into smaller delegates?
 - [ ] Are any significant chunks of code duplicated?
 This will be checked manually as well as with https://github.com/danielstjules/jsinspect
 - [ ] Is there anything that should be generalized and migrated to common code?